 Rapid7’s InsightIDR is your security center for incident detection and response, authentication monitoring, and endpoint visibility.
 InsightIDR helps you identify unauthorized access from external and internal threats, and highlights the suspicious activity so you don’t have to weed through thousands of data streams.

 InsightIDR combines the full power of endpoint forensics, log search, and sophisticated dashboards into a single solution.
 It is a Software as a Service (SaaS) tool that collects data from your existing network security tools, authentication logs and endpoint devices and aggregates the data at an on-premise collector.

-The Collector filters out any sensitive data, such as personally identifiable information, from the logs and transmits them securely to AWS, where customer databases and the web interface are hosted.
+The Collector gathers your logs and transmits them securely to AWS, where customer databases and the web interface are hosted.
 Rapid7 then runs analytics on this data to correlate users, accounts, authentications, alerts, and privileges, to provide you with insight into the behavior of each user in your environment, while also looking for known indicators of compromise.

 You will need to have dedicated Collectors on-premise to collect event/log data.
 These Collectors can also be used to collect endpoint data if desired, although they do not collect endpoint data in real-time.